Mizuno has been one of the most well known manufacturers of volleyball shoes for the last several decades.

 What this means is that your joints may start to ache if you’re jumping in them a lot, which isn’t ideal for hitters.

-The good news is, the next shoe on this list, the Momentum 1 has really excellent impact protection if you prefer this over the extra bounce!
+The good news is, the last shoe on this list, the Momentum 1 has really excellent impact protection if you prefer this over the extra bounce!

 If you’re looking for a tried and tested Mizuno volleyball shoe that’s been around forever and won’t break the bank, the Wave Tornado 5 is one of the best options.